 Cholera Epidemic in 1832 in the City slums and Dublin tenements.
 The Sisters of Charity of Stanhope Street Stoneybatter, Dublin became the nurses at the temporary hospitals..

 Germany's answer to Stonehenge, Externsteine is a natural rock formation that has been altered by human hands.
 What was it used for?
 Does it hold special meaning?

-Here are some of the stories of Irish women and young girls who were sent to Tasmania in Australia as punishment for small crimes.
-Women and children convicts were transported to Australia on the John Calvin ship in 1848.
+Some of the stories of Irish women and young girls who were sent to Tasmania in Australia as punishment for small crimes.
+These women and children convicts were transported to Australia on the John Calvin ship in 1848.

 The Victorians are well known for the rules they followed to maintain a place in 'polite society'.
 For us today, many of these 'rules' are shocking and downright weird!